EBISPOT/zooma/README.md

 containers (one per service).
 If fewer than 8 containers are reported, wait a few seconds and try again, because they might not have spun up quite yet.
-If after a minute or so nothing else is happening, check (in the STATUS column) for any recently-exited (i.e. probably failed) containers with:
+If after a minute or so nothing else is happening, check (in the STATUS column) for any recently‑exited (i.e. probably failed) containers with:

 ```bash
 docker ps --all